taliajmallo/rpgs/campaigns/Triplets/charsheet.md

 to acknowledge her authority as one of Death's Lawgivers.
 She can make a persuade or threaten action that is considered to exploit a Major Intimacy of terrified obedience.
-### Sanctify Oath
-For 10 motes, one Willpower, the Moonshadow sanctifies an oath she has witnessed.
-The Exalt touches the oathgivers (or their words, as they pass through the air), her caste mark flashing imperceptibly.
-If she wishes, her anima briefly flares, swirling with the dark runes that glow with an unmistakable fell power.
-Oath-givers who break pacts sanctified by the Moonshadow (including the Exalt herself) are subject to a terrible curse.
-The details of the curse are devised by the Storyteller, ideally reflecting the oath broken and always involving some kind of sadistic torment.
-A character who dies with his end of a bargain unfulfilled will always linger as a ghost, still bound to his word, and cannot pass through lethe until he is released from the oath.
 ### Patron of the Lost
 The Midnight Caste are dark prophets and speakers for the dead, and they hear the pleas of their subjects.
 Whenever a ghost or mortal cries out for help,